florian092/florian092/README.md

 - 👋 Hi!
-- 👀 I’m interested in AI, in all things related to the secure guidelins of developing software and in distributed applications
+- 👀 I’m interested in AI, in all things related to the secure ways of developing software for the Internet and in distributed systems
-- 💞️ I have created these repositories to showcase some of the projects that I have worked on
+- 💞️ I have created these repositories to showcase some of the projects that I have worked on or projects that I care about and am interested in
 - 📫 Please contact me at viorel.florian@nobiad.com if you want to discuss about something technology-related
 <!---
 florian092/florian092 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.